mignaway/EpubReader/readme.md

 <a href="https://mignaway.github.io/epub-reader-website/"><img src="https://user-images.githubusercontent.com/40722616/192098396-694ce4b1-15fb-495f-ba89-241043d2d8bd.svg"></a>

-EpubReader is a open-source project made with [ElectronJS](https://www.electronjs.org/).
-Like the name says it's an application for reading ***.epub*** files, there are already a thousand of epub reader but their UI/UX it's really bad.
-I started this project for letting people read epub books in a nice way with a well-made application.
+Epub Reader is a open-source project made with [ElectronJS](https://www.electronjs.org/).
+It's an application for reading ebook files (pdf, epub, etc...), there are already a thousand of ebook reader but their UI/UX it's really bad.
+I started this project for letting people read books in a nice way with a well-made application.

 > **Warning** : This project is under development, you might experience some bugs!